robseb/Django2FPGAdemo/README.md

 # Testing the empty Django Project by accessing it with a web browser

 * By default the Django web server is only reachable internally by the embedded Linux
-* To access Django applications within your network do following steps:
+* To access Django applications within your network do the following steps:
   1. Open the Django project settings file (*settings.py*) with *Visual Studio Code* (as shown above) and allow everybody to connect with the following lines:
     ````python
     ALLOWED_HOSTS = [
      '*'
    ]
    ````
-  2. After any change of the settings file a **migration** of the project is necessary:
+  2. After some change of the settings file a **migration** of the project is necessary:
     ````bash
     python3 manage.py migrate
     ````